How to Define Functions in Python?

 def func_name(firstname="John", lastname="Carter"): print("My name is "+firstname+" "+lastname) # Call our function func_name()

-In the above code, we will get the same output as we can see above.
+In the above code, we will get the same output as we can see in our previous example.

 Here, you can see that we haven’t passed the parameter value while calling our function.
-But it still takes the default parameter.
+But it still takes the default parameter and uses it when we call the function.
 Now see what happens if we pass values in parameters when we call it:

 # Call our function func_name("Taylor", "Morgan")